 “We’re in such a weird, weird time,” said Mayor John David Smith Jr. “Small businesses and families are hurting.’’

-Even though hiring has partly rebounded, the United States is still down 10.7 million jobs since February.
+Even though hiring partly rebounded as businesses began to reopen, the nation is still down 10.7 million jobs since February.

 Or Brooklyn without its boutiques?